You will not find much when you first look at a stand-up paddleboard. It is a slightly curved board-like construction with fins placed on the bottom.

 One can also perform in such sports by kneeling instead of standing up.
 These boards are slimmer to make it relaxed to move the arms.
 The paddleboard is prepared with handles and can turn into a rescue board for coastal rescues.

 SUPs have a curve at their front side.
 This’s what is called the “rocker.”
 The more curved the rocker is, the more the board will be easier to handle.

 The flatter it’s, the faster and straighter the board will be.

-This is a term that comes from the “roller coaster” as well, as it consists of connecting turns at the top & bottom of the waves as soon as you go for SUP surfing.
+This term comes from the “roller coaster” as well, consisting of connecting turns at the top & bottom of the waves as soon as you go SUP surfing.

 Rollers will primarily be adjacent to a straight line diagonally the wave for novice paddlers.
 After that, as the paddler progress with time, the turns will turn progressively tight at the top & bottom of the wave.

 These are the side parts of the paddleboards.
 The touring boards come with thick rails for extra stability and volume.
 On the other hand, a surfboard comes with a thin rail for good traction on the wave in the water.